youzan/vant/packages/vant/src/dialog/README.md

 });
 ```

-### Advanced Usage
+### Use Dialog Component

-If you need to render vue components within a dialog, you can use dialog component.
+If you need to render Vue components within a Dialog, you can use the Dialog component.

 ```html
 <van-dialog v-model:show="show" title="Title" show-cancel-button>